 Back off Going Up-Hill

 Slowing down going uphill stinks.
-Unfortunately, gravity and physics are pretty much in charge of things, we just try to power through it.
+Unfortunately, gravity and physics are pretty much in charge of things, and we just try to power through it.
 Planting our foot on the floor is the easy thing to do, but it’s just throwing fuel out of the exhaust pipe.
 As you push down on the pedal, you‘ll reach a point where the added fuel is not helping you get up the hill any faster.
 At this point, letting up on the pedal just a little can help save on fuel.
 Don’t be afraid to lose a little momentum.
 If you have the DT12 AMT Integrated Powertrain Management (IPM), or something similar, take advantage of it.
 Learn how to use it to your advantage.
 These programs are designed to help save fuel, and they work.

 Let Off Going Down-Hill